dyle/qkd-build/README.md

 # qkd-build

-## AIT QKD R10 build environment based on ubuntu:bionic
+## AIT QKD R10 build environment based on ubuntu:cosmic

-This prepares a docker build environment to setup all what is needed for an AIT QKD R10 compilation on Ubuntu bionic (18.04).
+This prepares a docker build environment to setup all what is needed for an AIT QKD R10 compilation on Ubuntu cosmic (18.10).

 ---